kontent-ai/kontent-ai-migration-toolkit/README.md

 This library can only be used in `node.js`.
 Use in Browsers is not supported.

+### Important Disclaimer

+> We do not recommend importing data into your production environment directly (= without proper testing), unless you
+> are absolutely sure you know what you are doing.
+Instead, we recommend that you create a new environment based on your
+> production and test the import first.
+If the import meets your expectations, you may swap environments or run it again
+> on the production.

 ## How it works

 > When importing it is essential that `Content types`, `Taxonomies` and `Workflows` matches the input data.
 Any